The meniscus is a c-shaped piece of cartilage in your knee joint. You have two in each knee.

 Treatment may depend on your age, activity level, and where the tear occurs.
 For mild tears, you may be able to treat the injury with rest and self-care.

-For other types of tears, or if you are younger in age, you may need knee arthroscopy (surgery) to repair the meniscus.
+For other types of tears, or if you are younger in age, you may need knee arthroscopy (surgery) to repair or trim the meniscus.
 In this type of surgery, small cuts are made to the knee.
 A small camera and small surgical tools are inserted to repair the tear.

 Self-care at Home